eslint/eslint/docs/user-guide/migrating-to-5.0.0.md

 In ESLint v5, the `context.getScope()` method has the same behavior regardless of `parserOptions.ecmaVersion` and returns the proper scope.
 See [the documentation](../developer-guide/working-with-rules#contextgetscope) for more details on which scopes are returned.

-**To address:** If you have written a custom rule that uses the `context.getScope()` method in node handlers, you may need to update it account for the modified scope information.
+**To address:** If you have written a custom rule that uses the `context.getScope()` method in node handlers, you may need to update it to account for the modified scope information.

 ## <a name="no-context-linter"></a> The `_linter` property on rule context objects has been removed